 Preschoolers might not fully understand the words they use, but they can understand that swear words can hurt or offend others.

 Generally, toddlers and preschoolers don’t need explanations of swear words.
-They are too young to understand some of the concepts associated with the more common swear words.
+They’re too young to understand some of the concepts behind the more common swear words.
 It’s enough just to say, ‘That’s not a nice word’.

-Older children can benefit from a simple explanation, depending on the individual child.
+Children over the age of four years can get some good out of a simple explanation.
 If you think your child might have some understanding of the meaning of the word, you can ask him what he thinks the word means.
 Then use general terms to explain why it’s not appropriate.
 For example, you could say, ‘That is a word for private body parts, and it’s not nice to use’.

 - Discuss your family rules about acceptable language with your child.
 For example, you might say, ‘Please use a nicer word’, or ‘We don’t use words like that’.

 - Be aware of what your child watches, listens to and plays with.
-That means supervising TV, movies and other multimedia and music.
-It’s a good idea to have the computer and TV in a part of the house where you can easily see them.
-If you can’t always supervise, check the TV guide so you know what your child is watching.
-Also keep the remote control where it can’t be accessed by your child.
-This should reduce your child’s exposure to inappropriate language (and behaviour).
+That means supervising and checking the ratings on TV, movies and other multimedia and music.
+Our child-friendly movie reviews look at movies and DVDs to help you decide what’s suitable for your child.
+It’s also a good idea to have the computer and TV in a part of the house where you can easily see them.

 Praise your child when you notice her dealing appropriately with anger or frustration.
 For example, if your child tells you that a playmate was using swear words to tease her, praise your child for walking away from the situation and not using those words herself.